blender/blender/doc/python_api/rst/info_gotcha.rst

 No updates after setting values
 -------------------------------

-Sometimes you want to modify values from Python and immediately access the updated values, eg:
+Sometimes you want to modify values from Python and immediately access the updated values, e.g:
 Once changing the objects :class:`bpy.types.Object.location` you may want to access its transformation right after from :class:`bpy.types.Object.matrix_world`, but this doesn't work as you might expect.

-Consider the calculations that might go into working out the object's final transformation, this includes:
+Consider the calculations that might contribute to the object's final transformation, this includes:

-- animation function curves.
+- Animation function curves.
-- drivers and their Python expressions.
+- Drivers and their Python expressions.
-- constraints
+- Constraints
-- parent objects and all of their f-curves, constraints etc.
+- Parent objects and all of their F-curves, constraints, etc.

-To avoid expensive recalculations every time a property is modified, Blender defers making the actual calculations until they are needed.
+To avoid expensive recalculations every time a property is modified, Blender defers the evaluation until the results are needed.
 However, while the script runs you may want to access the updated values.
 In this case you need to call :class:`bpy.types.ViewLayer.update` after modifying values, for example: